 In addition to the collection of candlesticks, mortars and pestles, we feature several other properties, one of which is a fascinating private collection of brass Friendly Society poleheads (Lot 434 & 435).

-Mostly from the West Country, these parochial communities were an important part of rural life during the late 18th and the 19th centuries to provide insurance in times of sickness and death, and parochial support for its members.
+Mostly from the West Country, these Church parish communities were an important part of rural life during the late 18th and the 19th centuries and provided insurance in times of sickness and death, and parochial support for its members.
 During ceremonial events, including annual ‘walks’, members would carry wood poles mounted with brass emblems, which would often represent their trade, or the emblem of the Inn where the society met.
 The triangle form flanked by scrolls, or ‘spear’ design, was frequently used by the societies of East Somerset.
 Pole heads of crozier and shepherd’s crook designs similar to those in the present lot are held in the collection of the Museum of English Rural Life.

 As tokens of social and domestic history, the value of early use objects in base metals is undeniable.
 However, these objects also possess a rustic decorative appeal, which has proved to be highly collectible.

 At Dreweatts we have noticed a growing fondness for decorative objects of early or country manufacture.
 A Charles II sandstone mortar recently sold at nearly ten times its £150-200 estimate at £1,364, for example.
 Sale highlights aside, prices for early metalware have steadily declined overall since the 1990s, making it an affordable and rewarding subject area to collect.

 Are you considering collecting Early Metalware and Works of Art?
 Then read on for a list of tips and tricks for introducing early decorative objects into your collection and your interior, put together by our specialists.